daisybio/circRNA-sponging/README.md

 ```

 #### psirc quantification
-psirc requires the input of a linearRNA transcriptome (can be gzipped).
+psirc requires the input of a linear RNA transcriptome.
 It is recommended to use an Ensembl transcriptome as it is default for generating kallisto indices (available under https://ftp.ensembl.org/pub/).
 Linear and circular quantification is enabled by default but can be switched off by:

 ```